irskep/irskep.github.com/content/posts/2012-11-14-1k-hacker-news-readers-on-buildy.md

-Title: One thousand Hacker News readers put 250,000 objects in Buildy
+Title: One thousand users put 250,000 objects in Buildy in 18 hours
 Slug: 1k-hacker-news-readers-on-buildy

 We posted Buildy on Hacker News and it was on the front page for 17 hours.
 I